ilcheivanovski/angular2-intern-example/README.md

  │   │   ├──app.e2e.ts         * a simple end-to-end test for /
  │   │   └──app.ts             * App.ts: a simple version of our App component components
  │   │
- │   └──assets/                * static assets are served here │       ├──icon/              * our list of icons from www.favicon-generator.org │       ├──service-worker.js  * ignore this.
-Web App service worker that's not complete yet │       ├──robots.txt         * for search engines to crawl your website │       └──humans.txt          * for humans to know who the developers are │
+ │   ├─assets/                * static assets are served here │   |   ├──icon/              * our list of icons from www.favicon-generator.org
+ │   |   ├──service-worker.js  * ignore this.
+Web App service worker that's not complete yet │   |   ├──robots.txt         * for search engines to crawl your website
+ │   |   └──humans.txt          * for humans to know who the developers are
+ │   └─tests/
+ |       ├──functional/         * functionnal test are here
+ │       └──intern.js           * a simple test of component
  │
  ├──tslint.json                * typescript lint config
  ├──typedoc.json               * typescript documentation generator